kakashi3lite/Encorely/README.md

 - **Target**: Selected external users
 - **Duration**: 4-6 weeks
 - **Success Criteria**: Positive mood detection accuracy >80%

+## 📝 Workflow Logs

+This project uses workflow logs to track automated build, test, and deployment processes.
+These logs are essential for:
+- **Debugging**: Quickly identifying issues in CI/CD pipelines
+- **Traceability**: Auditing changes and their impact on the codebase
+- **Collaboration**: Sharing build/test results with contributors

+### Where to Find Workflow Logs
+- **GitHub Actions**: If using GitHub, logs are available under the 'Actions' tab of your repository.
+- **Local Logs**: Build and test logs are generated in the `BUILD_REPORT.md` file and other relevant log files in the project root.

+### How to Use Workflow Logs
+- Review logs after each commit or pull request to ensure all checks pass.
+- Use logs to trace errors, failed tests, or deployment issues.
+- Reference logs in issues or pull requests for better context.

+For more details, see the [BUILD_REPORT.md](./BUILD_REPORT.md) file and your repository's CI/CD provider documentation.

 ## 📈 Roadmap